harrytallbelt/blog/content/post/color.md

 # Stuff I left out

-This post intentionally glosses over some facets of color reproduction and recognition.
+This post intentionally glosses over many facets of color reproduction and recognition.
 For instance, we didn’t talk about what your brain does with the cone excitation information in the [opponent-process theory](https://psych.ucalgary.ca/PACE/VA-Lab/colourperceptionweb/theories.htm) or the effects of [color constancy](https://en.wikipedia.org/wiki/Color_constancy).
 We didn’t talk about [additive color](https://en.wikipedia.org/wiki/Additive_color) vs. [subtractive color](https://en.wikipedia.org/wiki/Subtractive_color).
 We didn’t talk about [color blindness](http://www.colour-blindness.com/general/how-it-works-science/).
 We didn’t talk about the difference between [luminous flux, luminous intensity, luminance, illuminance, and luminous emittance](https://en.wikipedia.org/wiki/Photometry_(optics)#Photometric_quantities).
 We didn’t talk about [ICC device color profiles](https://en.wikipedia.org/wiki/ICC_profile) or what programs like [f.lux](https://justgetflux.com/) do to color perception.

 I left them out because this post is already way too long!
 As a friend of mine said: even if you're a person who understands that most things are deeper than they look, color is way deeper than you would reasonably expect.